 Danny Fridman has served as Chief Executive Officer of Gilat Peru & Colombia since April 2011.
-He joined Gilat in 2006, and served as the company's Corporate Internal Auditor until April 2011.
-Prior to joining Gilat, Mr. Fridman worked for Bezeq, the Israeli Telecommunication Corporation, as Corporate Internal Auditor from 2002 through 2006 and from 1984 through 2002 in various senior positions in the Internal Audit Department.
-Mr. Fridman holds a BA in accounting from the Hebrew University of Jerusalem and holds certifications as CIA (Certified Internal Auditor, U.S.), CISA (Certified in Information Systems Auditor, U.S.) and CRISC (Certified in Risks Control).
-He also holds a Master Degree in Economics and Statistics from the Hebrew University of Jerusalem.
+He joined Gilat in 2006, and served as the company's Corporate Internal Auditor until March 2011.
+Prior to joining Gilat, Mr. Fridman worked for Bezeq, the Israeli Telecommunication Corporation Ltd., as Corporate Internal Auditor from 2002 through 2006 and from 1984 through 2002 in various senior positions in the Internal Audit Department.
+Mr. Fridman holds a BA degree in Accountings from the Hebrew University of Jerusalem and holds certifications as CIA (Certified Internal Auditor, U.S.), CISA (Certified in Information Systems Auditor, U.S.) and CRISC (Certified in Risks Control).
+He also holds a Masters degree in Economics and Statistics from the Hebrew University of Jerusalem.